sbabic/swupdate/doc/source/overview.rst

 can differ, for example setting a bootloader environment or using and external GPIO.

-The bootloader starts the upgrading software, booting the swupdate kernel and the initrd image as rootfilesystem.
+The bootloader starts "swupdate", booting the swupdate kernel and the initrd image as rootfilesystem.
 Because it runs in RAM, it is possible to upgrade the whole storage.
 Differently as in the double-copy strategy, the systems must reboot to put itself in update mode.

-This concept consumes less space in storage as having two copies, but it is not power off safe.
-However, it can be guaranteed that the system goes automatically in upgrade mode when the productivity software is not found or corrupted, as when the upgrade process was interrupted.
+This concept consumes less space in storage as having two copies, but it does not guarantee a falback without updating again the software.
+However, it can be guaranteed that the system goes automatically in upgrade mode when the productivity software is not found or corrupted, as well as when the upgrade process is interrupted for some reason.

 .. image:: images/single_copy_layout.png